 I’ve been reading a ton of interesting stuff this.
 2016 may go down as the year of “Ed has too many books to read.”
 But I’m making my way through them, and the pile of articles, too!
-One that has really been speaking to my condition has been “Post Critical Museology: Theory and Practice in the Art Museum”
+One that has really been speaking to my condition has been “Post Critical Museology: Theory and Practice in the Art Museum”.
+Check it out!

 What I like about it